asuarezgrupobme/dCertify/avoiding_common_attacks.md

 **1. Integer Overflow and Underflow**

-I have implemented a modifier to make sure value sent in transaction is greater than or equal to issuing price.
-This will avoid an underflow error in the following instruction:
+I have implemented a modifier to make sure value sent in transaction is greater than or equal to issuing price when issuing certification to student.

-*msg.sender.transfer(msg.value - pricePerCertification);*
+*modifier enoughPay() {require(msg.value >= pricePerCertification); _;}*

+In addition, I have also used the SafeMath library to make sure transaction fails if wrong calculation happens.

+*msg.sender.transfer(msg.value.sub(pricePerCertification));*

 **2. Race condition: Reentrancy**

 By using the function *msg.sender.transfer* instead of *msg.sender.call.value* when refunding over paid amount I avoid reentrancy possible attack.